ntoff/octoprintcss/README.md

 To use the script, first get your octoprint version from the bottom of the octoprint page then add execute this script with that version. i.e. ./octoverride.sh 1.2.11.dev35+ge79703b

 navbaroverride.sh is for the navbar temperature plugin

+note: Make sure you set the correct path to octoprint's data files (one in each bash script)